Fort Valley State University

 Advanced placement (AP) credits used: Yes

-Disabilities: 3 percent or less of undergrads are registered as having disabilities.
+Disabilities: 3.58 percent of undergrads are registered as having disabilities.

 Map